Race Information

 YOUR BIKE

 – for your own safety and enjoyment and that of other competitors, please have your bike serviced pre race so it is in race ready condition.
-We recommend you service your bike at The Cyclery, Avanti Plus Howes Cycles or Reiker Cycles.
+We recommend you service your bike at The Cyclery - call in and see them - they will give you a great deal.

-ON THE DAY BIKE REPAIRS / SPARE PARTS ETC –there will be a limited service centre for on the day bike repairs.
-It's best if you bring your own spares etc. They will have available, tyres, tubes, chains etc for purchase.
+ON THE DAY BIKE REPAIRS / SPARE PARTS ETC –there may be a limited service centre for on the day bike repairs.
+It's best if you bring your own spares etc.

-BIKE BREAKDOWNS If a rider has a mechanical problem, the must complete the lap they are on and make it back to the transition point (yes this mans by foot if necessary pushing your bike).
+BIKE BREAKDOWNS If a rider has a mechanical problem, they must complete the lap they are on and make it back to the transition point (yes this means by foot if necessary pushing or carrying your bike).

 RIDER INJURIES If a rider is injured and can't complete the lap, another team member may start that same lap again after gaining approval from the timekeepers.

-CHEATING You must pass within two meters of an arrow or course marker.
+CHEATING You must pass within two metres of an arrow or course marker.
 Failure to do this (e.g. taking short cuts) constitutes cheating.
-Similalry while encourage competitive racing, we do not permit unnecessarily rough riding.
+Similarly while encourage competitive racing, we do not permit unnecessarily rough riding.
 We have fixed and mobile race marshals who will patrol the course and have the authority to issue warnings and penalties.

 This will result in 1) 1st warning and a two minute stand down, 2) 2nd warning – lose a lap 3) 3rd warning - disqualification from the race.

 TIMING You will be timed as you pass through the start/finish line at the completion of each lap.
-Laps must be completed by 11pm to count (5pm for Solo 6 hour riders).
+Laps must be completed by 7pm to count.